Watch demo Book a Demo

 There also needs to be the ability to adjust the target levels set in XLAs – which we cover in later chapters – due to business and end-user expectations constantly changing, as well as unprecedented phenomena occurring, which no one has no control over.

-One key difference with XLAs, which leads to a totally different culture in IT, is rewarding performance and not just using the agreement to define and invoke punitive sanctions (as often happens with SLAs).
-Putting performance-based rewards into an XLA highlights the need for all parties to work together to make improvements for end-users.
+One key difference with XLAs, which leads to a fundamentally different culture in IT, is rewarding performance rather than simply using the agreement to define and impose punitive sanctions.

 Both customers and service providers have compelling reasons to embrace XLAs and experience management.
 And it's no wonder why - XLAs offer a host of benefits that surpass traditional SLAs.
 XLAs and experience management are still new, and they are also a change to the IT organization.
 For these reasons, we recommend taking a step-by-step approach to both.
 Don’t try to jump from zero to a perfect world.
 Instead, a step-by-step approach will help guarantee that your organization gets quick results and the wider team behind the change to a more employee-centric way of working.